N1ghtm4reee/Pool-Experience/README.md

 # My 1337 Piscine Experience in Benguerir

-Welcome to my repository where I share my journey through the 1337 piscine at Benguerir!
+Welcome to my repository where I share my journey and my solutions through the 1337 piscine at Benguerir!

 ## Overview
 - **Date:** September 2024